AnkurArohi/Intelligentcarparking/README.md

 for a given radius (r) around B at time t2 (ETA).

-Precisely, from ML/DS standpoint a multivariate and [multi-nomial classification](https://en.wikipedia.org/wiki/Multiclass_classification).
+Precisely, from ML/DS standpoint, it is a multivariate and [multi-nomial classification](https://en.wikipedia.org/wiki/Multiclass_classification) problem.

 # Background
 How about electrons flowing in a complicated power distribution system , talk to each other regarding their status, flow, alarming situations etc?